tcorbettclark/file-replicator/README.md

 # How it works

 The approach is to run a small bash program on the remote end which is able to add/update new files in (potentially) new directories.
-It receives commands over `stdin`, endlessly waiting for:
+It receives instructions over `stdin`, endlessly waiting for:

 * an absolute path to a filename
 * a newline
 * an integer number of bytes